vipulnaik/diet-exercise-health/events/2024/2024-10-02-atrantil-purchase.md

 for now I am considering the case closed for Atrantil.
 This will allow me to experiment with other dietary and supplement changes and get cleaner data on those.

+## Stopping of periodic consumption by around the end of 2024

+By around the end of 2024, I had stopped all periodic consumption of atrantil.
+Since the end of 2024, I did not have the same kind of abdominal discomfort issues that I had previously decided would trigger the consumption of atrantil, so I ended up not taking any atrantil starting at the end of 2024.